Anya Taylor-Joy: 2013–2019: Early work and breakthrough

-Rise to prominence (2020–present)
+2020–present: Rise to prominence

 In 2020, Taylor-Joy starred as Emma Woodhouse in Autumn de Wilde's directorial debut Emma, an adaptation of Jane Austen's 1815 novel of the same name.
 Reviewing the film, Peter Travers of Rolling Stone deemed Taylor-Joy "incandescent".
 The Guardian critic Mark Kermode described Taylor-Joy as having created an "admirably spiky character who is less likable than some of her screen predecessors, and all the better for it".
 She received a Golden Globe Award nomination for her performance.
 Taylor-Joy also portrayed Illyana Rasputin/Magik, a Russian mutant and sorceress, in the superhero horror film The New Mutants.
 It was originally intended for release in April 2018 but experienced several delays; it was released in 2020.

 Taylor-Joy starred in the Netflix miniseries The Queen's Gambit as Beth Harmon, an orphaned chess prodigy on her rise to the top of the chess world while struggling with drug and alcohol dependency.
 The series and her performance received widespread critical acclaim.
 Netflix announced that it had been seen by 62 million households in its first 28 days of release, becoming its "biggest scripted limited series to date."
 Darren Franich of Entertainment Weekly called Taylor-Joy's performance "darkly fascinating" and noted how she "excels in the quiet moments, [with] her eyelids narrowing as she decimates an opponent, [and] her whole body physicalizing angry desperation when the game turns against her."
 Similarly, Caroline Framke of Variety found her "so magnetic that when she stares down the camera lens, her flinty glare threatens to cut right through it."
 Taylor-Joy's portrayal won her the Golden Globe Award for Best Actress – Miniseries or Television Film and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie and garnered her a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.